top of page

-For reference, below is an mp4 file of a B777 taking off.
-(TOGA at 0:17; rotation at 0:56)
+Below is a video of a B777 taking off.
+(TOGA thrust set at 0:17; rotation at 0:56)

 B737NG Family